16alves02/pattern-background/README.md

 This project showcases a simple HTML and CSS implementation of a patterned background using radial gradients.
 The background features a vibrant color scheme of soft orange and dark blue shades, designed to demonstrate CSS capabilities.

-## Live Demo

-You can view the live demo of this project [here](https://16alves02.github.io/pattern-background/).

 ## Table of Contents

 - [Installation](#installation)